LearnersGuild/learning-os/game/stats/README.md

 ## Membership Cycles (MC)

 Total number of cycles a player joined a team in Deliberate Practice as a Team Member

+## Effective Membership Cycles (EMC)

+Total number of ECC a player joined a team in Deliberate Practice as a Team Member

 ## Preferred Goal Selection Percentage (PGSP)